fennec-lang/fennec/docs/design.md

   - how do we forbid interior references?
   - interior pointer already impossible because pointers only point to heap
 - RAII with deterministic destruction as an important design tool
-  - actual memory management can be either GC or refcounting

 ### Macros